 MercadoLibre (NASDAQ: MELI)

-This year has proved that e-commerce is here to stay, which bodes well for MercadoLibre.
-They have a massive customer base in Latin America, and have proven themselves to be very adaptable to the needs of their users.
+With a massive customer base in Latin America, MercadoLibre has proven to be very adaptable to the needs of its users.

 High Growth Fintech Stocks